>_promptbook

 Get clarity on a documented usage limit degradation affecting Claude Code users post-promo, with specific timing and metrics to help you understand if your own limits are bugged or normal.

-Why this made the cut: This is a substantive bug report with specific timestamps, measurable metrics, and evidence of a widespread issue affecting the vibecoding community.
+This is a substantive bug report with specific timestamps, measurable metrics, and evidence of a widespread issue affecting the vibecoding community.
 It's actionable as documentation for Anthropic and validates others' experiences, though it's primarily a complaint rather than a solution.

 Devs are worried about the wrong thing